Traffic Rules and Regulations

 Handicap placards and license plates are non-transferable.
 Use of a handicap placard or plate by another individual is a misdemeanor and punishable by law.

-Students who require temporary special parking must first register with Student Disability Services, 5828 Old Shell Road.
+Students who require temporary special parking must first register with Student Disability Services, 320 Alumni Circle, Educational Services Building, Suite 19.
 Proof of disability will be required.
 Students will then obtain a temporary Special Parking permit from Parking Services.
 The temporary special permit will be affixed to the current student permit and allows parking in any available student or faculty/staff space; however, parking in handicap parking spaces is prohibited.

 Mitchell Center Parking